Daij-Djan/DDUtils/README.md

 ###Swift
 ######model-related:
 <ul>
+<li><b>DDRequestQueue [ios+osx] + demo</b> - An easy class to queue up NSURLRequests that are processed when the app has a valid network connection.
+The requests are even persisted and the queue continues whenever it starts up again.
+It uses NSURLSession for the requests.</li>

 <li><b>DDMultiDateFormatter [ios+osx] + demo </b> - A NSFormatter subclass that wraps multiple date formatters.
 This 'compound' date formatter by default adheres to RFC3339 but can be used to understand all kind of date formats.</li>

 <li><b>NSURLConnection+ModifiedSince [ios+osx] + demo</b> - A category on NSURLConnection that provides an easy to use convenient method to Get & Cache Data (Using Modified-Since HTTP) [the demo is for IOS. the objC verion's demo is for OSX.</li>